atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 It is the forerunner of Atomic Data, and is therefore highly similar in its model.
 Both heavily rely on using URLs, and both have a fundamentally simple and uniform model for data statements.
 Both view the web as a single, connected graph database.
-Because of that, Atomic Data is also highly compatible with RDF - **all Atomic Data can be converted into valid RDF**.
+Because of that, Atomic Data is also highly compatible with RDF - **all Atomic Data is also valid RDF**.
 Atomic Data can be thought of as a **more constrained, type safe version of RDF**.
 However, it does differ in some fundamental ways.

 - Atomic calls the three parts of a Triple `subject`, `property` and `value`, instead of `subject`, `predicate`, `object`.
-- Atomic does not support having multiple statements with the same `<subject> <predicate>`, every combination should be unique.
+- Atomic does not support having multiple statements with the same `<subject> <predicate>`, every combination must be unique.
-- Atomic has no difference between `literal`, `named node` and `blank node` objects - these are all `values`, but with different datatypes.
+- Atomic does not have `literals`, `named nodes` and `blank nodes` - these are all `values`, but with different datatypes.
-- Atomic uses `paths` instead of `blank nodes`
+- Atomic uses `nested Resources` and `paths` instead of `blank nodes`
-- Atomic requires URL (not URI) values in its `subjects` and `predicates` (properties), which means that they should be resolvable.
+- Atomic requires URL (not URI) values in its `subjects` and `properties` (predicates), which means that they should be resolvable.
+Properties must resolve to an `Atomic Property`, which describes its datatype.
 - Atomic only allows those who control a resource's `subject` URL endpoint to edit the data.
 This means that you can't add triples about something that you don't control.
-- Atomic has no separate `datatype` field, but it requires that `Properties` (the resources that are shown when you follow a `predicate` value) specify a datatype
+- Atomic has no separate `datatype` field, but it requires that `Properties` (the resources that are shown when you follow a `predicate` value) specify a datatype.
+However, it is allowed to serialize the datatype explicitly, of course.
 - Atomic has no separate `language` field, but it does support [Translation Resources](../schema/translations.md).
 - Atomic has a native Event (state changes) model ([Atomic Commits](../commits/intro.md)), which enables communication of state changes
 - Atomic has a native Schema model ([Atomic Schema](../schema/intro.md)), which helps developers to know what data types they can expect (string, integer, link, array)
+- Atomic does not support Named Graphs.
+These should not be needed, because all statements should be retrievable by fetching the Subject of a resource.
+However, it _is_ allowed to include other resources in a response.

 ## Why these changes?

 I love RDF, and have been working with it for quite some time now.
+I started a company that specializes in Linked Data, and we use it extensively in our products and services.
 Using URIs (and more-so URLs, which are URIs that can be fetched) for everything is a great idea, since it helps with interoperability and enables truly decentralized knowledge graphs.
 However, some of the characteristics of RDF might have contributed to its relative lack of adoption.